 There are two main ways to sell your private shares on Forge:

-1. In a direct transaction, you sell your shares to a specific buyer on Forge.
+1. In a direct transaction, after agreeing to terms (notably price and size), you would sell your shares to an investor on Forge.

 Option 1: Sell directly to a buyer through a direct transaction

-In direct transactions, the timeline encompasses multiple steps, including what is often the longest part of the process: the fact that many private companies have the ability to exercise a ROFR (right of first refusal).
-This means that the company has the legal right to purchase the shares being offered for sale ahead of an external buyer.
-In some cases, an existing stockholder may also have a ROFR in addition to the company.
-The ROFR process can delay transactions, so it is important to understand these procedures (which vary from company to company).
+Direct sales involve several steps, the longest usually being the right of first refusal (ROFR).
+This involves the company or early investors having the legal right to purchase the shares being offered for sale ahead of an external buyer for the same terms you have agreed to.
+There is generally a timeframe within which a ROFR must be exercised which can delay the timeline to close a transaction so it is important to understand these procedures (which vary from company to company).
 For more details on the ROFR process, please see Step 7 (“Notify the company and understand the ROFR process”) below.

-Completing a direct transaction often takes approximately 45 to 60 calendar days or more to finalize, though that time frame can increase or decrease depending on individual circumstances.
+Completing a direct transaction often takes approximately 45 to 60 calendar days or more to finalize once matched with an investor, though that time frame can increase or decrease depending on individual circumstances and company nuances.

 Option 2: Sell through a Forge fund transaction

-In many cases, the timing to finalize a Forge fund transaction can range from as short as approximately five business days to several weeks, depending on the circumstances.
+Please note: If you are an investor in an existing Forge fund and would like to explore liquidity for your fund units, generally the transaction process would differ and the timeline would be condensed considerably.
+In many cases, the timing to finalize a Forge fund redemption such as this can range from as short as approximately five business days to several weeks, depending on the circumstances, including the current level of buyer demand.

 The selling process

-Below is an outline of the steps involved in the selling process.
-Unless noted, these steps are applicable to both direct and Forge fund transactions, while steps that are only applicable to one or the other transaction types are noted.
-In addition, please bear in mind that some transactions may require additional (or fewer) steps depending on the circumstances, so your experience may differ from these general guidelines.
+Below is the outline of the general steps involved in the selling process.
+Unless noted, these steps are applicable to both a direct sale of shares and sales through a Forge fund (such as an exclusive Forge Fund offering), while steps that are only applicable to one or the other transaction types are noted.
+Please bear in mind that some transactions may require additional (or fewer) steps depending on the circumstances, so your experience may differ from this general outline.

 Fees

 Fees can vary based on the type of transaction, among other considerations.
-In direct transactions, Forge charges a fee between direct buyers and sellers.
+In direct transactions, Forge charges a fee to buyers and sellers.
 In most direct transactions, seller fees range from approximately 2% to 4% of the total transaction size, though some transactions may be eligible for lower or no fees depending on the circumstances, such as transaction size and market dynamics.
-Please note that you will see prospective fees before entering into a trade and Forge only charges fees on completed transactions.
+Please note that you will see all applicable fees before entering into a trade, and Forge only charges fees on completed transactions.

 Selling private company shares: A step-by-step guide